torvalds/linux/Documentation/networking/diagnostic/twisted_pair_layer1_diagnostics.rst

-2. **Kernel Developers**: For developers working with network drivers and PHY support, this documentation outlines the diagnostic process and highlights areas where the Linux kernel’s diagnostic interfaces could be extended or improved.
+2. **Kernel Developers**: For developers working with network drivers and PHY support, this documentation outlines the diagnostic process and highlights areas where the GNU/Linux kernel’s diagnostic interfaces could be extended or improved.
 By understanding the diagnostic flow, developers can better prioritize future enhancements.

-Step-by-Step Diagnostic Guide from Linux (General Ethernet)
+Step-by-Step Diagnostic Guide from GNU/Linux (General Ethernet)
 -----------------------------------------------------------

 This diagnostic guide covers common Ethernet troubleshooting scenarios,